Cuyahoga River: Munroe Falls Dam

 Two other dams, in Kent and in Munroe Falls, though smaller, have had an even greater impact on water quality due to the lower gradient in their respective reaches.
 For this reason, the Ohio EPA required the communities to mitigate the effects of the dams.

 The Munroe Falls Dam was modified in 2005.
 Work on this project uncovered a natural waterfall.
 Given this new knowledge about the riverbed, some interested parties, including Summit County, campaigned for complete removal of the dam.
-The revised plan, initially denied on September 20, 2005, was approved by the Munroe Falls City Council on a week later.
+The revised plan, initially denied on September 20, 2005, was approved by the Munroe Falls City Council a week later.
 The 11.5 ft sandstone dam has since been removed, and in its place now is a natural ledge with a 4.5 ft drop at its greatest point.

 Kent Dam

 The Kent Dam was bypassed in 2004 and was the first dam modification project in the state of Ohio that was made solely for water quality issues.
 The modification resulted in the river fully attaining the designated Ohio water quality standards.